Calebio/Calebio.github.io/_posts/2022-05-10-Encryption-in-S3.md

 - Encryption is **Successful!**

 - ### Bucket Policy
 You can enforce encryption using bucket policy.
 A bucket policy can deny all S3 `PUT` requests that don't include the `x-amz-server-side-encryption` parameter in the request header.

-From the created bucket we will click on permissions and scroll down to where we have bucket policy and specify the policy in `json` format